squasta/terraform-azurerm-AKSJuly2020/README.md

 1. Log to your Azure subscription (az login)
 2. Create an Azure Key Vault and create all secrets defined in datasource.tf
-3. Define the value of each variable in .tf and .tfvars files
+3. Define the value of each variable in .tf and/or .tfvars files
-4. Initialize your terraform deployment : terraform init
+4. Initialize your terraform deployment : `terraform init`
 5. Plan your terraform deployment : `terraform plan --var-file=myconf.tfvars`
 6. Apply your terraform deployment : `terraform apply --var-file=myconf.tfvars`